Switzerland is one of the world’s prettiest countries. Its landscape of impressive mountain ranges and beautiful villages is sure to impress.

-If you looking for the most beautiful spots in Switzerland, you will be happy with this one!
+If you’re looking for the most beautiful spots in Switzerland, you’ll be happy with this one!
 Mürren is a cozy Swiss mountain village located at the foot of the Schilthorn peak.

 This village is one of the prettiest places in Switzerland.
 It is so scenic that it has even been featured in a James Bond film, On Her Majesty’s Secret Service (1969).

-The Piz Gloria revolving restaurant featured in the film no contains the Bond World 007 exhibit and offers incredible views over Eiger, Mönch, and Jungfrau, right to Mont Blanc and into the Black Forest!
+The Piz Gloria revolving restaurant featured in the film contains the Bond World 007 exhibit.
+It offers incredible views over Eiger, Mönch, and Jungfrau, right to Mont Blanc and into the Black Forest!

 10. St. Moritz

-This town has two parts: St. Moritz Bad and St. Moritz Dorf.
-The former sits on the valley floor and has more affordable accommodations.
-St. Moritz Dorf overlooks the lake.
+It has two parts: St. Moritz Bad and St. Moritz Dorf.
+The former sits on the valley floor and has more affordable accommodations, while St. Moritz Dorf provides fantastic views of the lake.